ahmadajmi/showcase/README.md

 #### Installation

-Make sure you have Node.js installed then the following commands to
+Make sure you have [Node.js] and [bower] installed then the following commands to

 Install Node.js packages